kingyo1205/RawPhotoForge/README.md

 RAW Photo Editor Written in Python

 ---

 **Simple yet Powerful RAW Photo Editor**
 RawPhotoForge is a **RAW photo editor written in Python**.
-With support for **OpenCL and NumPy backends**, it provides a fast image processing engine that enables real-time preview while editing RAW photos.
+With a fast image processing engine that runs on **OpenCL**, you can edit RAW photos with real-time preview.
 You can finely adjust **color and brightness using tone curves** for brightness, hue, saturation, and luminance.
 It also supports **AI masks (SAM) for partial adjustments**, lens correction via Lensfun, and metadata display using ExifTool.

 ---

 ## Supported OS

-- **Windows**
+* **Windows**
-- **Linux**
+* **Linux**

-## Supported Languages (UI)
+## Supported languages (UI)

-- English
+* English
-- Japanese
+* Japanese

 ---

 ## Note

 All command examples in this README are written for Windows.
 If you use Linux, please modify commands and paths accordingly.
-This software is **distributed as source code only** and requires Python 3.11 or higher.
+This software is **distributed as source code only**.
+Python 3.11 or higher is required to run it.

 ---